cryxnet/crawnet/README.md

   <h3 align="center">CRAWNET</h3>

   <p align="center">
-CRAWNET is a graph-based domain discovery tool by CRYXNET that helps you gather information about domains and potential relationships with other actors.
+CRAWNET is a graph-based domain discovery tool that helps you gather information about domains and potential relationships with other actors.
-With the power of graph databases, each node in the graph represents a domain and its attributes, such as DNS records, IP addresses, and services related to the IP.
+With the power of graph databases, each node in the graph represents a domain and its attributes, such as DNS records, WHOIS, Subdomains, Certificate, IP addresses, and services related to the IP.
     <br />
     <a href="https://github.com/cryxnet/crawnet"><strong>Explore the docs »</strong></a>
     <br />